 As the philanthropic arm of the AMA, the AMA Foundation champions individual marketers who are making an impact in our profession and community.
 We recognize marketing visionaries who have elevated the field, and we support the next generation of marketers who will transform the profession.

-Shankar Ganesan, Steven P. Brown, Babu John Mariadoss, Hillbun (Dixon) Ho, “Buffering and Amplifying Effects of Relationship Commitment in Business-to-Business Relationships.
-Journal of Marketing Research, April 2010
+Shankar Ganesan, Steven P. Brown, Babu John Mariadoss, and Hillbun (Dixon) Ho, “Buffering and Amplifying Effects of Relationship Commitment in Business-to-Business Relationships,” Journal of Marketing Research, April 2010

-Robert W. Palmatier, Cheryl Burke Jarvis, Jennifer R. Bechkoff, Frank R. Kardes.
-“The Role of Customer Gratitude in Relationship Marketing” Journal of Marketing, September 2009
+Robert W. Palmatier, Cheryl Burke Jarvis, Jennifer R. Bechkoff, and Frank R. Kardes, “The Role of Customer Gratitude in Relationship Marketing,” Journal of Marketing, September 2009

 Richard G. McFarland, James M. Bloodgood, and Janice M. Payan, “Supply Chain Contagion” Journal of Marketing, March 2008